 This is a less common way to organize your categories, since it does not fit every business and does not scale very well.
 But it might work for some consulting companies and freelancers.

-You can also combine these two ways, categorize the majority of your tickets "by problem type" and keep 2-3 private categories "by client" for your important clients.
+You can also combine these two ways, categorizing the majority of your tickets "by problem type" and keeping 2-3 private categories "by client/department" for your important clients and/or organizational units.

 This one is obvious.
 If you're a multi-product company, why not organize your tickets by product?
-We were actually using this process here at Jitbit, when we had around 10 software apps (back in the days when the help desk software hasn't become our flagship software product)
+We were actually using this process here at Jitbit, when we had around 10 software apps (back in the days when the help desk software hasn't become our flagship software product yet)

 If categorizing is not enough, you can classify your tickets even further by adding custom fields (particularly, the "drop-down list" type) that would allow "multi-dimensional" categorizing.
 For example:

-In many ticketing apps (including Jitbit's) you can also add "tags" to your tickets.
+In many ticketing apps (including ours) you can also add "tags" to your tickets.
 You might ask, how "tags" are different from "categories"?
-Simple - a ticket can have multiple tags assigned to it.
+Very simple - a ticket can have multiple tags assigned to it.
 You can use tags for both external and internal tracking.
 For example, here at Jitbit Software we have a special automation rule, which adds the "overdue" tag when a ticket becomes past due.

-Jitbit Helpdesk is famous for its automation engine that can - among other features - work with ticket categories.
+Many help desk apps offer some soft of "trigger - action" macros, that work automatically.
+Including Jitbit Helpdesk of course, which is famous for its automation engine that can - among other features - work with ticket categories.
 For example, you can assign a category to a ticket automatically, based on keywords and/or keyphrases found in the ticket's subject or body.
 Vice versa - you can perform various "actions" based on ticket category - like, "if a new ticket arrives to Category X - send an extra notification to John Doe".

-In Jitbit Helpdesk user permissions are closely tied to ticket categories.
-The phrase "User A has permissions for Category X" means that:
+In Jitbit Helpdesk you can control permissions for both agents and customers.
+The phrase "Agent A has permissions for Category X" usually means that: